 - The counselling field.

 - Psychodynamic approaches.

 - Cognitive behavioural therapy (CBT).

 - Existential and transpersonal approaches.

 - Transactional Analysis (TA).

+- Gestalt.

 - Inner Child therapy.

-- Online and phone therapy.

 - Eclectic and integrative approaches.

 - The process of therapeutic integration.

 - Relevant research findings.

-- a) an awareness of the range of counselling approaches in the field. - b) a broad knowledge and understanding of the other principal counselling approaches i.e. psychodynamic and transpersonal approaches, cognitive behavioural therapy and Transactional Analysis and the capacity to compare and contrast these with the Core Self model. - c) a broad knowledge and understanding of the issues involved in online and telephone counselling; competence in practical online and telephone counselling. - d) an awareness and understanding of eclectic and integrative approaches to counselling. - e) an understanding of the process of integration and of the principles involved in achieving effective integration of theoretical ideas and counselling techniques. - f) the capacity to articulate your own philosophical/theoretical framework as a counsellor.
+- a) An awareness of the range of counselling approaches in the field. - b) a broad knowledge and understanding of the other principal counselling approaches i.e. psychodynamic and transpersonal approaches, cognitive behavioural therapy, Transactional Analysis and Gestalt and the capacity to compare and contrast these with the Core Self model. - c) A broad knowledge and understanding of the issues involved in online and telephone counselling; competence in practical online and telephone counselling. - d) An awareness and understanding of eclectic and integrative approaches to counselling. - e) An understanding of the process of integration and of the principals involved in achieving effective integration of theoretical ideas and counselling techniques. - f) The capacity to articulate your own philosophical/theoretical framework as a counsellor.

-Tutor observation/assessment of online/telephone counselling skills.
 Case study (due in Year 2/3) - 9,000 words.